Somizi Mhlongo

-Somizi Buyani Mhlongo (born 23 December 1972) is a South African media personality, television presenter, actor and choreographer.
+Somizi Buyani Mhlongo (born 23 December 1972) is a South African media personality, actor and socialite.
 In 1992, he appeared on the musical and political film, Sarafina! which gained him prominence.
 Mhlongo became lead choreographer for numerous shows and events, including the opening and closing ceremonies for the 2010 FIFA World Cup and 2013 Africa Cup of Nations.

 After starring and taking part in the choreography of Sarafina!, Mhlongo also appeared in several films including drama film Cry, the Beloved Country (1995) as well as various television shows, including Idols South Africa and V Entertainment.

 Early life

 Somizi Buyani Mhlongo was born on 23 December 1972, in Soweto, the largest township in Johannesburg, to South African actress Mary Twala and actor and comedian Ndaba Mhlongo.
 Through the influence of his parents, he became exposed to the entertainment industry at a young age.
 He had one sibling, a brother named Archie, who was fatally stabbed in 1985.